 Rodney’s east coast is more benign, less windy and more welcoming.
 The Whangaparāoa Peninsula sticks out to signal the end of the city, the Shakespear Regional Park and open sanctuary at its tip.
 Bellbirds, kākā and bright green kākāriki are taking back the parkland, flying over from their protected home on Tiritiri Matangi.

-Bypassed by the new toll road, the beach community at Ōrewa has regained its soul without the main road running through it.
+Since it was bypassed by the toll road, the beach community at Ōrewa has regained its soul without the main road running through it.
 Its hinterland is being transformed into the suburbs of the spreading city, but its 3km-long beach looks out on the northern Hauraki Gulf.

 Just to the north is another historic hot spring: Waiwera.
 (The area’s full Māori name, Waiwerawera, simply means ‘very hot water’.)
 Early travellers came up the coast by boat from the 1840s, when an entrepreneurial Scotsman called Robert Graham set up what became the southern hemisphere’s first recognised spa.